FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

     - dashboard
 ---

-This guide delves into Node-RED Dashboard 2.0 widgets, teaching you how to build applications using them.
+This guide delves into Node-RED Dashboard 2.0 widgets.
+It is a guide on how to build a Dashboard application, and will cover many of the widgets available today.

 <!--more-->